Halls essential information

 - Useful information

 For the Autumn Term, all new students should arrive on the date allocated to their Hall.
-This is before the Autumn Term starts to allow for registration, inductions, etc. The cost for this is shown on the Hall Fees sheet as ‘Additional Fee – 1st Year Students for Freshers Week’.
+This is before the Autumn Term starts to allow for registration, inductions, etc. The cost for this is included in the '1st Instalment wef Fresher Week' as shown on the Hall Fees Guide.

 If you are unable to arrive on the allocated date, you must advise both the Student Accommodation Centre and your hall Warden to ensure that your room is held for you and arrangements are made for you to collect your keys (full Licence fees remain applicable).
 You are at risk of losing your room if you arrive late without prior notice